Spurrier-Winiarski Wine Writer-in-Residence Award

 Requirements

-Candidates shall provide a research plan for a book or other long-form project (e.g., Master’s or Ph.D thesis, article series) on a current or historical aspect of wine.
+Candidates shall provide a research plan for a book or other long-form project (e.g., Master’s or Ph.D. thesis, article series) on a current or historical aspect of wine.
 Possible topics include but are not limited to viticulture, wine making, history, design, health, environmental or scientific studies, and wine appreciation.
 The research plan may include academic, journalistic, or creative non-fiction proposals, but no fiction or poetry proposals will be considered.
 We will accept one application per candidate.

 Residency

-The three-month Residency must be completed during the awarded year.
-Award monies are to be used for costs such as, but not limited to, travel, accommodations, and incidentals associated with research and publication.
 At the conclusion of the Residency, the Resident will complete a 1000-word statement detailing the resources used during the Residency and summarizing the research and writing progress.
 Within six (6) months post-Residency, the Resident must submit to UC Davis a copy of a prepared manuscript (minimum 2,500 words) based on research conducted during the Residency and its intended publication purpose (e.g., book chapter, thesis chapter, conference paper, journal article, magazine article).

 Review Process